Who can use this feature?

 Before reflecting on your strengths, you have the option to nominate a dedicated Development Manager to support your plan:

-• In the Know Yourself flow (Step 1), use the Development Manager selector to search for and choose a person.
+In the Know Yourself flow, use the Development Manager selector to search and assign who will support your plan.

-• Your selection here is a person-level setting and will apply to all your plans until you change it.
+Your selection here is an individual-level setting and will apply to all your plans until you change it.

 Continue the Know Yourself Flow:

-1. Click Next to progress to answering questions on how effective the development process is for you.
+Click Next to proceed to questions about how effective the development process is for you.
 Your responses are anonymous.
 These responses are aggregated and shared as part of a group.
 Rate how strongly you agree with the statements.

-2. Click Next to progress to the page where you select Motivators.
 Think about the things you enjoy at work.
-What aspects of your day-to-day work tasks and activities give you the most energy?
-What do you want to keep or do more of in the future?
-We recommend up to 3.
+What aspects of your day-to-day work give you the most energy?
+What do you want to do more of in the future?

-3. Click Next to progress to what motivates you the least.
-Now think about day-to-day tasks and activities that give you the least energy and motivation.
+Think about day-to-day tasks and activities that give you the least energy and motivation.
 They might be things you put off or avoid.
-We recommend up to 3.

-4. Click Next to progress to the page where you select your Strengths.
-Select the competencies that stand out as your strengths.
-They might be things that come easily to you or things that people have given you positive feedback on.
+Click Next to progress to the page where you select Your Strengths.
+These might be things that come easily to you or things that people have given you positive feedback on.

-• You’ll be prompted to select at least one competency as a strength.
+You’ll be prompted to select at least one core competency as a strength.

 Tip: Culture Amp provides nine ready-made competencies as default options for employees unless your Account Administrator customizes them.
 View: Culture Amp’s nine ready-made competencies